indrora/ponzu/docs/content/docs/spec.md

 ## Character encoding

-All filenames in Pitch are UTF-8 encoded.
+All filenames in Ponzu are UTF-8 encoded.

 ## Byte Order